aristanetworks/avd-workshops/workshops/git.md

 #### Git Repository Status

-Check the current status of your repository.
+Check the current status of your repo.

 ``` bash
 git status
 ```

-Since this is a brand new repository you should see output similar to the following, indicating there are untracked files.
+Since this is a brand new repo you should see output similar to the following, indicating there are untracked files.

 ``` bash
 On branch main